 Our course will develop your understanding of the life issues that influence the health of people with learning disabilities.
-We will teach you methods which will enable you to analyse and evaluate the provision of services for these clients, whilst all the time maintaining a collaborative approach.
+We will teach you methods that will enable you to analyse and evaluate the provision of services for these clients, while all the time maintaining a collaborative approach.
 A key feature of your practice experience, and what makes this course different to many others is our adoption of 'individual-led practice'.
-This way of working means that you are able to develop significant and meaningful working relationships with the people you will be caring for, over an extended period.
+This way of working means that you are able to develop significant and meaningful working relationships with the people you will be caring for, over an extended period of time.

 As a nursing student in the Department of Health Sciences you will experience the benefits of a large multidisciplinary department offering a broad range of taught and research courses, combined with extensive practice experience in the health and social care field.

 With a combination of tutor support, mentor guidance in placements and excellent teaching facilities we can help you get the very best out of your time in York ensuring that you will developing your knowledge and skills as well as confidence in your role as a children’s nurse.

 Our innovative course uses various teaching methods from lectures and group work, to presentation and simulation based education.
 We use the latest technology in our state-of-the-art Clinical Simulation Unit.
-This is a series of rooms which replicate a number of areas where you could work including a fully-equipped four-bedded ward complete with a range of equipment for you to practise on, to community bedrooms and living rooms.
+This is a series of rooms which replicate a number of areas where you could work including a fully-equipped four bed ward complete with a range of equipment for you to practice on, to community bedrooms and living rooms.
 These allow you to develop your nursing skills in a safe environment.